intel/dffml/entities/alice/CONTRIBUTING.rst

 ******************

-Your base flow is your core functionality, it should be modular enough run an on it's own with mock data.
+Your base flow is your core functionality, it should be modular enough run with mock data or pre-configured connections.
 Think of it as the library behind your functionality.

 We implement off of our game plan, focusing on the functionality of bite sized chunks.
 Leveraging doctests as our unittests.